 As a traveler, you get exhausted from your long flight and you just want a simple method of getting from the airport to your hotel or destination in Seoul.

-Travelers can easily access from Incheon International Airport to Seoul by trains operated by Airport Railroad Express (AREX).
-There are two types of trains: Express and All Stop Train.
+Travelers can easily access from Incheon International Airport to Seoul via subway and train operated by Airport Railroad Express (AREX): Express and All Stop Train (subway).

-The Express Train runs non-stop from Incheon International Airport to Seoul Station and the All Stop Train passes through 11 subway stations.
+The Express Train runs non-stop from Incheon International Airport to Seoul Station and the All Stop Train passes through 11 subway stations to Seoul Station.